rafaelpcarneiro/fakeNewsAnalysis/README.md

 * Secondly, a **Bearer Token** is needed.
 It can be generated on the the section of authentication tokens at the developer portal.

-Suppose that I want to download tweets containing the keywords
+Assume that you want to download tweets containing the keywords
 * hello AND "hello world"
 created between 12:00 (UTC 0) and 12:20(UTC 0) of the day
 2021-01-15.
 Below are the steps necessary to create the respective database.